 Need a place to start?
 Redken’s new Color Fusion Cool Fashion Collection contains 14 haircolors, including shades of blonde that are meant to provide cooler results and will counteract brassiness.
 Using C-Lock technology, the collection has larger dye molecules so cool tones stays in place for up to 8 weeks, and the haircolors all have a black-to-gray background so that warm tones are less noticeable.

+We know, we know: how can you say no to the pool and soaking up some rays?
+But if you want your haircolor to stay put, it’s best to stay away.
 The chlorine commonly found in swimming pools can strip your hair dry, leaving your locks dull and damage-prone.
 And when hair becomes damaged, your haircolor will have a harder time staying in place, meaning more opportunities for brassy haircolor to show up.

 Sun exposure can also do a number on your haircolor by making it fade faster and making brassiness more visible.
 So the next time you go outside, make sure you cover up or use a hair sunscreen.

-7. INVEST IN A SHOWER FILTER
+3. INVEST IN A SHOWER FILTER

 Washing your hair with water that leaves a large amount of mineral deposits, including chlorine and iron, is bad news for colored hair since the buildup is drying and the chemicals could end up fading your haircolor, leading to another opportunity for brassy hair to reveal itself.
 A shower filter can help cut down on the mineral deposits, so your haircolor stays around for longer.